 On August 24, we usher in the 7th state to join the Union with National Maryland Day.
-Maryland’s coastal location brings with it not only a deeply rooted naval heritage but an ocean battle defending the city of Baltimore and Ft.
-McHenry during the War of 1812 inspired Francis Scott Key to pen the words that later became our National Anthem.
+Maryland’s coastal location brings with it a deeply rooted maritime heritage that includes an ocean battle defending the city of Baltimore at Ft.
+McHenry during the War of 1812.
+One witness to the action became so inspired, Francis Scott Key penned the words that later became our National Anthem.

-Spending a weekend or a vacation at Ocean City with friends or family is tradition or a highlight to a trip.
-The boardwalk and beaches provide plenty of relaxation, adventure and fun in the sun.
+Spending a weekend or a vacation at Ocean City with friends or family is a highlight of any Maryland trip.
+The boardwalk and beaches provide plenty of relaxation, adventure, and fun in the sun.
 The Eastern Shore offers scenic views, site seeing, peaceful accommodations, festivals and events for everyone.

-Head west to Antitiem and Maryland will take you into another era of history.
+Head west to Antitiem and Maryland will take you into another era.
 Here, the battlefields and Antietam National Cemetery hold a solemn reminder of the bloodiest singled day battle of the Civil War that occurred on September 17, 1862.
 Five days later, President Lincoln issued a Preliminary Emancipation Proclamation.
-While Maryland was a southern state as defined by the Mason-Dixon line, it never seceded from the Union.
-Many families fought on opposite sides throughout the war.
-This may have been true for families in other states, but it was a reoccurring theme for Maryland families.
+Although Maryland was a southern state as defined by the Mason-Dixon line, it never seceded from the Union.
+While many families throughout the war fought on opposing sides, for Maryland families, it was a reoccurring theme.

-Located close to Washington D.C. makes Maryland ideal for aerospace, defense and cybersecurity federal jobs.
+Being located close to Washington D.C. makes Maryland ideal for aerospace, defense, and federal cybersecurity jobs.
 The state’s fishing industry thrives and is the largest producer of blue crabs in the state.
-The state is also home to McCormick & Company, Perdue Farms, Lockheed Martin, Black & Decker and Underarmor.
+The Oldline State is also home to McCormick & Company, Perdue Farms, Lockheed Martin, Black & Decker and Underarmor.

 This beautiful state spans mountains and oceans, countryside and metropolis.
 Join National Day Calendar as we celebrate Maryland’s people and their history on August 24.
 Use #NationalMarylandDay to share on social media.

 Marylanders know their crab.
 It’s a big deal.
-Crab cakes, crab dip, steamed crab or a good old fashioned crab boil, however they serve it up, they serve it up deliciously and with pride.
+Crab cakes, crab dip, steamed crab or a good old fashioned crab boil.
+However, they serve it up, they serve it deliciously and with pride.
 They know their seafood, but they know their crab.
 Don’t forget the Old Bay, either.

 Follow that with Thrashers Fries and Fisher’s Popcorn from Ocean City’s boardwalk.
 It’s a required stop.

-A traditional favorite in Maryland is stuffed ham.
-Seasoned cabbage, kale and onions are stuffed into a boneless ham, boiled and served cold.
+Stuffed ham gains a favored place on the table in Maryland.
+Seasoned cabbage, kale, and onions are stuffed into a boneless ham, boiled and served cold.

 For dessert, Marylanders like peach pot pie and the official state dessert, Smith Island Cake.
 Peach pot pie is similar to a cobbler with a sweet biscuit crust.
 The eight layers of the Smith Island Cake features fudge and moist yellow cake.